jesababon/express-crud-hp/readme.md

 You've been provided with a a data set from which you will build an Express app according the the prompts.
 For the first few parts, when you can display all the houses and students and view their pictures you'll know things are working properly.

-By the end of Wednesday, you will be in a good position if you complete up to (and including) **part 5**.
-After that includes some topics we will cover tomorrow.

 ---

 ## Setup

 ### Part 1 - Setting up your DB

-1. Start by creating a database by running `createdb hogwarts_crud` in terminal.

-2. In `db/seeds.sql` add CREATE TABLE methods for both the houses and the students tables.
+1. In `db/schema.sql` add CREATE DATABASE and CREATE TABLE methods for both the houses and the students tables.

     The houses table should have:
      - id